alex-seville/feta/README.md

 **A.** It has been tested on both windows and mac (presumably it works on linux)

 **Q.** I got an error alert, what does it mean?
 **A.** Please report all errors to the issue tracker.
 Since Feta is in beta release I appreciate any feedback.
+In the meantime, you can try closing devtools and refreshing the page.

 ## Roadmap

-v.0.0.2
--Cleanup of generated test code
--Minor UI improvements

 v.0.0.3
 -Multi-page recording